averageflow/jjba/content/posts/go-make-or-new.md

 s := new(SomeStruct) // also identical
 ```

-It is fair that commenters point out this redundancy in the language and this sometimes leads them to search for other inconsistencies, most notably the redundancy between `make` and `new`.
+It is fair that people point out this redundancy in the language and this sometimes leads them to search for other inconsistencies, most notably the redundancy between `make` and `new`.
 On the surface it appears that `make` and `new` do very similar things, so what is the rationale for having both ?

 # Why can’t we use make for everything ?